matplotlib/matplotlib/doc/devel/portable_code.rst

 .. _portable_code:

 =====================================================
-Developer's tips for writing code for python 2 and 3
+Developer's tips for writing code for Python 2 and 3
 =====================================================

 As of matplotlib 1.4, the `six <http://pythonhosted.org/six/>`_